ngkamperlo/presentations/slides/sdet-3/Slides.md

 # Solution #1: The BlackBox Pattern for Mini Apps
 - We used the BlackBox pattern to create single-page mini apps as MFEs.
-- These black-box apps communicate with other applications through custom events and can be rendered or hidden from the DOM as needed.
+- These black-box apps communicate with other MFEs through custom events and can be rendered or hidden from the DOM as needed.

 ---